 The rise of the Business Technologist

-Events like the Gartner IT Symposium/Xpo™ make it undeniable: IT leaders are under increasing pressure to support changing needs, meet client expectations, and stay ahead of competition.
-For this, organizations require tooling which optimize internal processes and elevate client services.
+We think events like the Gartner IT Symposium/Xpo™ make it undeniable: IT leaders are under increasing pressure to support changing needs, meet client expectations, and stay ahead of competition.
+For this, we believe organizations require tooling which optimize internal processes and elevate client services.
 These applications have to be fit for complex and rapidly changing business landscapes, and need to be delivered quickly.